The relationship between ‘systems thinking’ and ‘systems engineering’

 In turn, the water supply system sits inside a wider system-of-systems comprising the natural environment (a system affected by climate change, and protected by regulation), the commercial system (the business model, contractual constraints, funding models), the cultural environment (the expectations of the customers), and others.
 The success of the overall enterprise emerges from the interactions within this system-of-systems.

-In my experience, systems engineering is what connects the highly abstract notions of the system – the models you build of the overall system-of-systems that help you identify desired outcomes – to what happens on the ground, that is the works that are carried out to effect planned improvements.
+In our experience, systems engineering is what connects the highly abstract notions of the system – the models you build of the overall system-of-systems that help you identify desired outcomes – to what happens on the ground, that is the works that are carried out to effect planned improvements.

 At Costain, we use systems thinking in the context of engineering to do the three following things: